Early Start Program

 You are invited to be a part of The Early Start Program, because you have met all requirements for freshman admission into Clayton State University.
 We would like to offer you the opportunity to get an early start in attending this summer while earning college credits toward your degree.

-Summer Start Orientation is Saturday, June 1, 2019 starting at 9:00 AM.
+Summer Start Orientation is Friday, June 14, 2019 (Originally scheduled for June 1, 2019) starting at 9:00 AM.
 The fee to register for Summer Start Orientation is $100.00, and is non-refundable.
 Students can bring up to two (2) guests to the Summer Start Orientation.
 To register for the Summer Start Orientation, go to https://swan.clayton.edu.
 Once you have logged into the SWAN select the Orientation icon (Student Orientation Management Portal) and select "Register for Orientation".
 You will be redirected to sign into OrWeb-Orientation Website.
 Use your SWAN username and password to log in and complete registration.

 Yes.
 You must also attend the Freshman Premiere Orientation; however, once you pay for and attend the Summer Start Orientation, your Freshman Orientation fee will be waived.
 Students may bring up to two (2) guests to the Freshman Premiere Orientation at no additional charge.